-This introductory course will focus on a variety of painting techniques and media including, tempera, acrylic, watercolor, oil paint, and spray paint.
-We will also study and explore different styles and artists, color theory, and implement the Elements and Principles of Design in composition.
+This introductory course will focus on a variety of painting techniques and media including: tempera, acrylic, watercolor, oil paint, and spray paint.
+We will also study and explore different styles and artists, color theory, and implement the Elements and Principles of Design in creating an eye-pleasing composition.
 (If you previously took Drawing & Design - this class will be great for you!)